 FinCEN reaches foreign exchanges

 On July 27, 2017, FinCEN demonstrated that its authority to impose civil money penalties on money services businesses (MSBs) extends even to virtual currency businesses operating in foreign jurisdictions.
-Coming approximately one week after the UCL approved the Uniform VCBA that would encourage states to rely on FinCEN to monitor virtual currency businesses, the action against BTC-e, the subject of FinCEN's MSB action, shows the potential effectiveness of such an arrangement.
+Coming approximately one week after the ULC approved the Uniform VCBA that would encourage states to rely on FinCEN to monitor virtual currency businesses, the action against BTC-e, the subject of FinCEN's MSB action, shows the potential effectiveness of such an arrangement.

 BTC-e is a Russia-based virtual currency exchange that facilitates the purchase and sale of fiat currency (US dollars, Rubles, Euros, etc.) and virtual currency (Bitcoin, Litecoin, Ethereum, Dash, etc.).
 FinCEN has jurisdiction over the MSB because a substantial part of its business is with customers in the US (both buyers and sellers) and because some computer nodes that participate in the processing of BTC-e's transactions are located in the US.